 |The mansion in 1922, at the time the Cutting family was moving out -- photo NYPL Collection|

-Descended from Robert Fulton and Robert Livingston, Cutting had inherited a large fortune.
+Millionaire Robert Fulton Cutting was descended from Robert Fulton and Robert Livingston.
 The year after his marriage to the former Natalie, C. P. Schenck in 1875, she died.
-He married Helen Suydam in 1883 and a year later purchased for $190,000 a fine mansion at 724 Fifth Avenue along “Vanderbilt Row."
+He married Helen Suydam in 1883 and a year later purchased a fine mansion at 724 Fifth Avenue along “Vanderbilt Row."
 The price raised eyebrows up and down Fifth Avenue—it was reportedly the highest price ever paid for a house its size.

 That conversion never happened.
 Instead Cutting started from scratch, giving Ernest Flagg his first domestic commission.
 Flagg may have caught the eye of Cutting, who was an ardent supporter of social reform, through his designs of structures like the Mills House #1.
 The 1895 hotel for out-of-work men reflected his progressive interest in advancing sanitation and health.